General Relativity without paradigm of space-time covariance, and resolution of the problem of time: 1. Introduction and Overview

 The call to abandon 4-covariance is not new.
-In the simplification of the Hamiltonian analysis of GR, the fact that only the spatial metric is physical lead Dirac to conclude that `four-dimensional symmetry is not a fundamental property of the physical world'\cite{Dirac2}.
-In his seminal article, Wheeler emphasized that space-time is a concept of `limited applicability', and it is 3-geometry, rather than 4-geometry, which is fundamental in quantum geometrodynamics\cite{Wheeler}.
-That semiclassical space-time is emergent begs the question what, if anything at all, takes the place of `time' in quantum gravity?
-Wheeler went as far as to claim we have to forgo time-ordering, and to declare `there is no spacetime, there is no time, there is no before, there is no after'\cite{Wheeler}.
-But without `time -ordering', how can `causality', which is requisite in any `sensible physical theory', be ensured in quantum gravity?
-Quantum geometrodynamics, it will be revealed in this work, is dictated by Schrodinger evolution with respect to intrinsic time; and quantum gravity can be formulated as a causal quantum field theory with diffeomorphism-invariant temporal ordering.
+In the simplification of the Hamiltonian analysis of GR, the fact that only the spatial metric is physical led Dirac to conclude that ``four-dimensional symmetry is not a fundamental property of the physical world"\cite{Dirac2}.
+In his seminal article, Wheeler emphasized that spacetime is a concept of ``limited applicability", and it is 3-geometry, rather than 4-geometry, that is fundamental in quantum geometrodynamics\cite{Wheeler}.
+That semiclassical spacetime is emergent begs the question what, if anything at all, takes the place of ``time" in quantum gravity?
+Wheeler went as far as to claim we have to forgo time-ordering, and to declare that ``there is no spacetime, there is no time, there is no before, there is no after"\cite{Wheeler}.
+But without ``time -ordering", how can ``causality", which is requisite in any ``sensible physical theory", be ensured in quantum gravity?
+Quantum geometrodynamics, it will be revealed in this work, is dictated by Schr\"{o}dinger evolution with respect to intrinsic time; and quantum gravity can be formulated as a causal quantum field theory with diffeomorphism-invariant temporal ordering.